Battle of Winceby: Battle

 Cromwell was only able to rejoin the battle after he had secured another mount.
 A Royalist cavalry division under Sir William Savile counterattacked Cromwell's right flank.
-The Royalists were, in turn, attacked in the flank by Sir Fairfax's horse.
+The Royalists were, in turn, attacked in the flank by Sir Thomas Fairfax's horse.
 In the resulting melee, the Royalists lost cohesion when the command by Savile to about face was taken to be an order to retreat and Savile's horse fled the battle.
-On the Parliamentarian's left wing the Cavaliers enjoyed greater initial success, but the collapse of the Royalist left and centre meant that Widdrington had to retreat or face envelopment.
+On the Parliamentarian's left wing the Royalists enjoyed greater initial success, but the collapse of the Royalist left and centre meant that Widdrington had to retreat or face envelopment.
 A flanking attack by Cromwell's reformed cavalry was enough to cause the Royalists to flee the field in confusion.

 In Horncastle, at a place now known as "slash hollow", some Royalists were killed or captured when they became trapped against a parish boundary gate that only opened one way (against them) and in their panic the press of men jammed it shut.
 For the remainder of the day the Parliamentarians hunted down Royalist stragglers not stopping until dusk, which in October occurs in early evening, when they were recalled by Manchester.
 The Royalists lost about 300 men and the Parliamentarians about 20 with a further 60 wounded.

 On the same day, Newcastle's army near Hull, which had suffered terribly from the hardships of continuous siege work, was attacked by the garrison.
 They were so severely handled that the siege of Hull was given up the next day.